 The Nationale-Nederlanden office building, more often recognised as ‘The Dancing House’ is a modernised commercial building sitting on the corner plot, looking over the magnificent Vltava river and the surrounding historical structures.
-Constructed in 1996, the structure was itself a bold statement which stood-out in the monotonous neighbourhood defined by the typical ‘Art Nouveau’ buildings.
+Constructed in 1996, the structure was itself a bold statement that stood out in the monotonous neighbourhood defined by the typical ‘Art Nouveau’ buildings.
 The curved building also houses a rooftop restaurant offering amazing views of the city, making the Dancing House a popular tourist attraction.

 As famous as it is, there are still some lesser-known facts about the building.

 The Dancing House today stands over the ruins of a house damaged by the US Bombing, in 1945.
-The initial ideas for a building to be erected on such significant historic site, revolved around creation of a cultural hub for the fragile post-war society.
+The initial ideas for a building to be erected on such a significant historic site revolved around the creation of a cultural hub for the fragile post-war society.
 The first democratic president of the City, Václav Havel, formulated this idea to his close friend, and architect Vlado Milunić, who created a sketch of ‘an angular building’.
-And that was how, the ‘Dancing’ shape was conceived.
+And that was how the ‘Dancing’ shape was conceived.

 3. Changing Plans, And Architect